bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/export.rst

 .. code-block:: sh

     pip install "bokeh[export]"
-    playwright install chromium
+    playwright install --only-shell chromium

 You can also install the ``playwright`` package directly.
 Separate browser driver binaries do not have to be managed.
+Bokeh only requires Chromium's headless shell for export.

 Using Selenium (deprecated)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~